 A common drink found alongside aguas frescas in Mexican taquerias, horchata is a milky-looking, yet dairy-free, libation.
 Made with ground-up rice, toasted almonds, a bit of cinnamon, and some lime, it’s a perfect summertime refreshment and is even tastier when spiked.

 Game plan: Start this recipe a day ahead, as the ground ingredients need to soak overnight.

-- Pulverize the rice and cinnamon in a spice grinder in batches until the mixture resembles a fine powder.
+- 1Pulverize the rice and cinnamon in a spice grinder in batches until the mixture resembles a fine powder.
 Place in a 2-quart container with a tightfitting lid.
 Next, pulverize the almonds in the spice grinder until finely ground but not a paste.
 Add the almond powder to the rice-cinnamon mixture, pour in the water, and stir to combine.
 Cover and let sit at room temperature for 12 hours.